For Immediate Release

-WHAT: Visual artist Sarah Palmeri’s "The Magazine Project," to be exhibited at Denver Theatre District’s Understudy, explores feminine identity through the lens of mass communication and abstraction.
+WHAT: Denver artist Sarah Palmeri teams up with Santa Fe curatorial project to present The Magazine Project at UNM-Taos.
+The exhibition explores feminine identity through the lens of mass communication and abstraction.
 Palmeri uses this platform to experiment with various drawing methods that confront idealizations of women in advertising.
-Her installation will include a mural of magazine collages and figurative light sculptures.
-Palmeri invites the public to create magazine collages during open studio days.
-See times below.
+Palmeri invites the public to create magazine collages over the course of the exhibition.

 WHEN: The Magazine Project opens with a reception on Thursday, April 5 from 5-7 pm and runs through May 4.

 WHERE: UNM-Taos Atrium Gallery, 1157 County RD 110, Ranchos de Taos, NM 87557.

 CONTACT: Jordan Eddy, Alex Gill & Kyle Farrell, firstname.lastname@example.org.
 Sarah Stolar, UNM-Taos Art Department Chair, email@example.com.

 DENVER INSTALLATION ARTIST TWISTS THE RULES OF MASS MEDIA IN FEMINISM’S FAVOR AT UNM-TAOS